Skip to contents

 )

-# 3. Calculate total emissions
+# 3. Aggregate total emissions

 total_emissions <- calc_total_emissions(enteric, manure, soil, energy, inputs)

-# 4. Calculate intensity metrics
+# 4. Intensity metrics

 milk_intensity <- calc_intensity_litre(